-6. Turtle Hatchery – Visit
+6. Turtle Hatchery – Take A Stroll

 There are various turtle hatcheries near the beaches of Bentota.
 One of the most interesting things to do in Sri Lanka is visiting one of these informative centers and learn about these adorable creations of Nature.
 These hatcheries, like the Kosgoda Turtle Hatchery, provide a secure platform for these turtles to nurture themselves right from the time of their birth to the time of setting off for the sea.
 Other than taking care of the turtles born here, the people of these hatcheries constantly make efforts to locate injured or endangered turtles out there and bring them back for protection and safety.
 The Sri Lankan government has taken this initiative to ensure the survival and conservation of these species and their natural habitat.

-7. Ayurvedic Spa – Rejuvenate
+7. Ayurvedic Spa Center – Rejuvenate

 Like other South Asian countries, Sri Lanka too places a lot of importance on Ayurvedic treatment.
 The varied types of Ayurvedic Spa here are devised in order to help one strike a perfect balance between their mental and physical health, providing travelers with utmost relaxation.
 With options ranging from luxurious Swedish massages to traditional Shiatsu therapy, getting a spa massage is among the top 10 things to do in Sri Lanka.